Skip to content

 Which standards does it cover?

-Findings map to individual WCAG success criteria (levels A, AA, AAA), and reports translate them into the frameworks teams are asked about: EN 301 549, the BFSG, Section 508, and VPAT 2.5 / ACR.
+Findings map to individual WCAG success criteria (levels A, AA, AAA), and reports translate them into the frameworks teams are asked about: EN 301 549, Section 508, VPAT 2.5 / ACR, and AODA.

 How does it handle single-page applications?